Jacob-Strokus/Java_Code/PDF_Reader/ReadMe.txt

-This project was to scan through PDf files and pull out the most frequently used words.
+This side project was to scan through PDf files and pull out the most frequently used words.